Is your business ready for the ECCTA?

 - Reputational damage and increased regulatory scrutiny.

-What should businesses be doing now to prepare for the IDV requirements?
+What should businesses be doing now mandatory IDV is live?

-- Assess the impact of the ECCTA on your company.
+- Assess the impact of ECCTA on your company and the disruption of non-compliance.

-- Engage with an Authorised Corporate Service Provider (ACSP) to facilitate compliance.
+- Engage with an Authorised Corporate Service Provider (ASCP) to facilitate compliance.

-- Gather and verify the necessary IDV documentation.
+- Gather and verify the necessary IDV documentation without delay.

-- Submit required disclosures to Companies House before the mandatory deadline.
+- Submit required disclosures to Companies House at earliest opportunity.